yuanfang90/yuanfang90.github.io/_pages/research.md

 * Cognitive trajectories:
   * We modeled the heterogeneity and to identify patterns of cognitive trajectories across multiple domains.
   * We will investigate the association between risk factors for incident cognitive aging outcomes and the subclasses identified.

+### Duchenne muscular dystrophy

+[Duchenne muscular dystrophy (DMD)](https://www.parentprojectmd.org/about-duchenne/what-is-duchenne/about-duchenne-and-becker/) is X-linked, genetic disorder caused due to defects in the DMD gene, leading to abnormal dystrophin.
+I joined [Dr. Utkarsh Dang](https://sites.google.com/view/utkarshdang/home?authuser=0)'s research team on modeling DMD progression heterogeneity prior my post-doc training started, acted as a research assistant and data analyst.
+The collaboration with Dr. Dang's team is still ongoing.

+* We modeled the variability in DMD persons disease trajectories, identified three groups of early age DMD motor trajectories, with the moderate progression group showing the largest steroid effect.
+* We aim to build prognostic models on both natural history and clinical trial data for the DMD boys to predict future trajectories using statistical/machine learning algorithms.

 ## Statistical Learning